julieqiu/exp/librarian/README.md

 librarian release <path>
 ```

-Tags the staged version and updates recorded release state.
-If no staged
+Tags the prepared version and updates recorded release state.
+If no prepared
 release exists, the command does nothing.

-Release all staged directories:
+Release all prepared directories:

 ```bash
 librarian release --all
 ```

-After release, the `release.staged` section is removed:
+After release, the `release.prepared` section is removed:

 ```yaml
 release: